sfegan/dft_simd/README.md

 only be done once), and to compile.
 In my test it runs more than twice as fast as using the FFTW API.

-The results of the various test cases run on an AMD EPYC 9474F 48-Core processor are given below.
-In the 60-sample case the AVX2 codelet runs ten times faster than using the FFW API.
+The results of the various test cases run on an AMD EPYC 9474F processor (using a single core) are given below.
+In the 60-sample case the AVX2 codelet runs 10.8 times faster than using the FFW API.
 For the 1024-sample case the AVX2 codelet is about 1.6 times faster than the API, while the AVX512 case is 2.3 times faster.

 | Test case                       | 60 sample AVX2  | 1024 sample AVX2 | 1024 sample AVX512 |
 | ------------------------------- | --------------- | ---------------- | ------------------ |